• Skip to primary navigation

 Please leave a good rating in the recipe card below.
 Stay in touch through social media: Pinterest, Facebook, and Instagram.
 Donโ€™t forget to tag #whereismyspoon when you try a recipe!

-small jar of rhubarb preserves with a spoon in it.
+overhead view of a jar of smooth rhubarb butter with a spoon sticking in it.

 Easy Rhubarb Butter